MetaLang/d-articles/std variant is everything cool about d.md

 Given the seemingly sensational title of Mr. Kline's article, I wanted to see just what was so bad about `std::visit`, and get a feel for how well D's equivalent measures up.

-My intuition going in was that the author was exaggerating for the sake of an interesting article.
+My intuition was that the author was exaggerating for the sake of an interesting article.
 We've all heard the oft-repeated criticism that C++ is complex and inconsistent (even some of its biggest proponents [think so](https://www.youtube.com/watch?v=KAWA1DuvCnQ)), but really, how bad could it be?
 After all, while the ergonomics of D templates are much improved over C++, the underlying mechanics are broadly the same.
 I was dubious that `std::visit` could be much worse in practice, if at all, than `std.variant.visit`.

 For the record, my intuition was completely and utterly wrong.